Devanik21/Aleph-Zero/README.md

 ## Abstract

-This work presents five novel cryptographic algorithms that represent paradigm shifts in secure information processing.
-Each algorithm integrates cutting-edge theoretical frameworks from disparate fields: topological quantum field theory, holographic duality, DNA computing, quantum consciousness, and geometric number theory, all enhanced with artificial intelligence.
-These algorithms provide provable post-quantum security with 100+ year security horizons, addressing fundamental problems in cryptography through entirely new mathematical and physical approaches.
-The implementations demonstrate that security can emerge from fundamental physics and mathematics rather than computational assumptions alone.
+This work explores five novel cryptographic frameworks that investigate the intersection of secure information processing and advanced theoretical physics.
+Each proposal integrates concepts from topological quantum field theory, holographic duality, DNA computing, Orch-OR theory, and geometric number theory, augmented by machine learning techniques.
+These frameworks explore potential post-quantum security horizons, addressing cryptographic challenges through interdisciplinary mathematical and physical approaches.
+The implementations investigate how security might be derived from fundamental physical properties and complex mathematical structures alongside traditional computational assumptions.

 ---